shebna12/case-prediction-tool/README.md

 Check it out @ https://share.streamlit.io/shebna12/case-prediction-tool/main/case_pred.py

-## In case the app crashes, you can run this locally by:
+## In case the app link above crashes, you can run this locally by:
 1. Clone the repository
 2. Open your terminal on the folder directory.
 3. Type in your terminal, `pip install -r requirements.txt` .
 Press Enter.